-Jami is a universal communication platform with privacy as its foundation.
-At Jami, we think that privacy is a primary right on the internet.
-Everybody should be free not to give its data to corporations to benefit from an essential service on the internet.
+Jami is a peer to peer universal and distributed communication software that upholds its users freedom and privacy.
+At Jami, we think that privacy is a fundamental right on the Internet.
+Everybody should be free not to give personal data to corporations in order to benefit from an essential service on the Internet.
 We know better than anyone else why personal information is sensitive, what our responsibility is to protect it, and what our duties are.

-Jami offers you a secure and private communication environment.
+Jami offers a secure and private communication environment.
 All connections are end-to-end encrypted.
 We use state of the art end-to-end encryption with perfect forward secrecy for all communications and comply with the X.509 standard.
-We use TSL/SRTP to secure connection and communications over the network.
+We use TLS/SRTP to secure connection and communications over the network.

 Savoir-faire Linux also offers a free public DHT proxy service to provide a better support of push notifications on mobiles.
 A TURN server is also available to ease the connectivity for users who are in a private network, in case a peer-to-peer connection can not be established.
 Both services do not store any logs or personal information and can be deactivated from the application settings if wanted.